Ambrishyadav-byte/coursetelebot/README.md

 # 🤖 Telegram Bot Admin Panel

-A powerful Telegram Bot Admin Panel built using Node.js and PostgreSQL.
+A powerful Telegram Bot Admin Panel and Telegram Bot which verifies email and order ID via WooCommerce and checks if the user has completed payment.
+If payment is completed, the user will be authorized to access a course or your media.
+Built using Node.js and PostgreSQL.
 It allows you to manage users, broadcast messages, and interact with your audience from a web dashboard.

 ---